notsag-dev/hacking-tools-for-web-developers/README.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 22.79 seconds
 ```

-When executed this way nmap retrieves information about services running on a certain host.
-The `-A` flag means the scan is aggressive which includes OS detection, service versions detection, and the execution of the default set of scripts.
+> The `-A` flag means the scan is aggressive which includes OS detection, service versions detection, and the execution of the default set of scripts.
 For less intrusive attacks use `--script=safe` instead.
 For vulnerability detection (very useful, but more intrusive) use `--script=vuln`.

+The results show a Microsoft IIS web server running on port 80.
+The tools to be used from now on will be oriented to collect information about it and try to exploit it.

 Tip: If nmap indicates the host is down, it may be because the server it is not configured to reply to ping requests.
 Adding `-Pn` will launch the scan and ignore the ping check.